These plants are in 7cm pots, will take 2-3 years to flower and are well worth the wait.

 Beautiful white flowers with rounded petals on gently arching stems.
 Sarah Jean ‘Ice Cascade’ is one of the most spectacular cascading orchids.
 The huge number of flowering spikes literally flow from the pot like a water fall.
 Each flower spike is densely packed with up to 30, sparkling white, 5.5cm blooms.

 Cascading Cymbidium Orchids lush and graceful with arching foliage and flower stems.
 They are long lived and quite rewarding.
 As they mature they will produce more and more flower stems.

-Once they open, the blooms will last from 4 to 12 weeks on the plant and 2 to 5 weeks if you cut the stems for the vase.
+Once they open, the blooms will last from 4 to 12 weeks on the plant and 2 to 6 weeks if you cut the stems for the vase.
 As cool growing orchids they require cold winter nights in order to flower well (10-15C at night).
-Long, dark green drooping leaves are an indication of too much shade, which will result in little to no blooms.

 Cymbidium Orchids are easy to grow as long as you cater for their basic needs:

 1. Use an orchid growing mix.